class Minecraft(host: str = 'localhost', port: int = 1789)

 Return type:

-The list of all block types/ids at given positions in world in the same order.
+The list of all block Block types/ids at given positions in world in the same order.

 Note

-The function does only query the block types/ids, no additional block data is included.
+The function does only query the block type/ids, no block component data is not queried.

 Parameters: